 To edit the content of a flow, navigate to the Flows tab and click the flow that you would like to edit.
 Here, you will see a card for each of the emails contained in the flow.
 Click on the specific email you would like to change and click Edit.

 Learn more about managing emails within a flow.

 Update the Trigger and Flow Filters

 Note that after you set the trigger for a flow, you cannot change it.
-You can, however, update the Trigger Filters and Flow Filters at anytime.
-To edit either set of filters, click on the Trigger card to open the Trigger Setup view and click on the filter type you'd like to update.
-Flow filters are available for all flows, but Trigger Filters are only visible for flows triggered by an event (i.e. Checkout Started, etc.).
+You can, however, update the trigger filters and flow filters at any time.
+To edit either set of filters, click on the frigger card to open the trigger setup view and click on the filter type you'd like to update.
+Flow filters are available for all flows, but trigger filters are only available for flows triggered by an event (i.e. Checkout Started, etc.).

 Flow filters are useful in two ways:

 - Filtering or target your flow to a specific audience

 For example, set up one post-purchase flow that sends to first-time buyers and another that sends to repeat buyers.
 In that situation, the trigger metric for each flow is Placed Order, but flow filters allow you to restrict who ends up in each sequence based on whether each customer has placed an order exactly once or more than once.

 - Setting conditions which cause someone to drop out of the flow